cghughes22/Project3/index.md

 ### Gradient Boosting
 Gradient boosting utilizes a set of decision trees, each with a depth larger than 1, to predict a target label.
 Usually, these trees have their maximum number of leaves set between 8 and 32.
 ### Extreme Gradient Boosting (xgboost)
 Unlike gradient boosting, **xgboost** uses regularization parameters to help prevent overfitting of the data.
+We start with an arbitrary initial prediction, which could be the average of a given variable.
+Then, for every sample, we calculate the residuals by subtracting the predicted value from each actual value.
+We then use a linear scan by selecting thresholds between sets of points in order to decide the best split among a given feature variable.

 ### Boston Housing Prices Dataset
 The Python code below shows how I set up the dataset's features and its target variable, **cmedv**, which marks the median house price.
 The features include variables for the average number of rooms in a house (**rooms**), the crime rate (**crime**), nitric oxide concentration in parts per 10 million (**nox**), the pupil-teacher ratio by town (**ptratio**), and the full-value property tax rate per $10,000 (**tax**).